mijdavis2/bootstrap-my-unix/README.md

 # Bootstrap My Unix

-Because I often start from scratch and play with new distros, here are some helpful configs and resources for setting up a development environment.
+A collection of configs and resources for setting up a development environment.

 ### TODO: